-This position requires brief psychosocial assessment skills to evaluate eligibility for resources, as well as ability to evaluate needs for referral and appropriate intervention for patients and families.
+Excellent interpersonal and written communication skills are critical for success in this environment.
+Word, Access, Excel and Epic are utilized on a daily basis.
+This position requires brief psychosocial assessment skills to evaluate eligibility for tangible resources, as well as ability to evaluate needs for referral and intervention for patients and families.
 This position demands the ability to work well with a diverse population in need of a variety of support and services.
-It frequently serves as an information resource and entry point to aid patients in managing new financial reality often created by severe illness.
-Work will be completed with multidisciplinary clinic staff to identify and optimize family information, education and patient assistance opportunities.
-Frequent collaboration with related programs such as Billing, Patient Financial Counselors, Pharmacy, Patient Lay Navigators is also required

 Bachelor's degree in social work from a school accredited by the Council of Social Work Education (CSWE) is necessary.
 Must have LLBSW or LBSW license.

 Knowledge of local and statewide community resources is desirable, as well as experience navigating complex systems.
-Previous experience in social work and/or healthcare or social service agencies will be particularly helpful for success in this role.
-Advanced critical thinking, assessment and problem-solving skills are crucial components of this role, as well as advanced interpersonal skill and the ability to establish patient relationships quickly.
+Previous experience in social work and/or healthcare or social service agencies will be particularly helpful for success in this role, as will advanced interpersonal skill and the ability to establish patient relationships quickly.

 Michigan Medicine conducts background screening and pre-employment drug testing on job candidates upon acceptance of a contingent job offer and may use a third party administrator to conduct background screenings.
 Background screenings are performed in compliance with the Fair Credit Report Act.